This site contains affiliate links to products. We may receive a commission for purchases made via these links.

 Choosing the right spotting scope requires careful research and study.
 The budget will always be the biggest factor.
 However, cheaper and affordable options to choose from are becoming more and more available today.
 There are two other main features to consider:

 There are two types of spotting scope body configurations.
 One is the straight body configuration where the cylinder body and eyepiece flows in one straight line.
-Another is the angled body spotting scope where the cylinder body and eyepiece has an angle of 45 degrees.
+Another is the angled body spotting scope where the cylinder body and eyepiece have an angle of 45 degrees.
 There is not much difference between the two regarding weight or visibility.
 As to physical appearance, a straight spotter is usually just a bit longer.

 The advantages and disadvantages of each lie in the effortlessness of setup, support it provides, glassing speed, and general ease of use.
 For example, an angled spotting scope is more comfortable to use and easier on the neck in long glassing situations.
 A straight spotting scope meanwhile, can mean faster target acquisition.

 Depending on the purpose the device will be used, the longer the distance to cover, the bigger the lenses and the bulkier the body will be.
 For general sightseeing purposes, a small and compact scope can be sufficient.
 For research or observational purposes, a mid-sized scope is adequate.
-Since target shooting and hunting requires visibility over extremely long distances, the spotting scope needs to have high magnification capabilities; hence the biggest scopes are recommended.
+Since target shooting and hunting require visibility over extremely long distances, the spotting scope needs to have high magnification capabilities; hence the biggest scopes are recommended.

-Magnification details of the spotting scope come in three sets of numbers such as 25x60x70.
+Magnification details of the spotting scope come in three sets of numbers as 25x60x70.
 The first two numerical sets refer to the magnification or the zooming capability of the scope.
 In this case, it can zoom in/magnify an object by 25 times up to 60 times.
 The last numerical set is the diameter size of the front lens itself and is measured in millimeters.
 Using our example, this spotting scope can magnify an object from 25 times up to 65 times with a 70mm lens diameter.

 As good as the numbers appear to be, the higher numbers do not necessarily give you the best magnification.
 There are other aspects that will affect your perfect viewing experience.